jonascarpay/visor/README.md

 That said, contributions are very welcome!

-For more information, see reddit link
+For more information, see https://www.reddit.com/r/smashbros/comments/64ntqe/visor_live_melee_stats_for_everyone/

 ### Building
 Due to the way capturing the screen is implemented, visor can currently only be used on OS X.